Afghan official: Taliban kill 14 troops in western province

 - 'We are in deep trouble': Despite global-warming worries, world carbon emissions hit a record high

-No group has taken responsibility for the assault, but authorities blame the Taliban, who are active in the area and have been targeting Afghan security forces throughout the country in deadly attacks every day.
+The Taliban, who did not claim responsibility for the attack, have been active in the area and have targeted Afghan security forces throughout the country in daily attacks.

+The surge in violence comes as the United States is pushing for a peaceful resolution of the 17-year conflict while the Taliban have increasingly asserted control over vast tracts of the country.
+A U.S. Congress-mandated watchdog estimates that nearly half of Afghanistan is either under Taliban control or the militant group’s influence.
+Washington has committed $4 billion a year to finance, train and outfit Afghan forces.

+The war, America’s longest, has cost the U.S. about $1 trillion since the 2001 overthrow of the Taliban and even though most of the funds have gone for security, the security situation continues to deteriorate in much of the country.